The Essentials of Buying Health Insurance Online

 Factors that Affect Health Insurance Premiums

-Medical history of the family– Often, individuals with a family history of medical conditions (heart disease, cancer etc.) that put them at a higher risk, have to bear higher rate of premium.
+Medical history of the family– Often, individuals with a family history of medical conditions (heart disease, cancer, etc.) that put them at a higher risk, have to bear a higher rate of premium.

 Pre-existing health issues – People with pre-existing health disorders also have to pay higher premiums, in case their health insurers do not cover them under their existing health insurance plans.

-Age – Older people have more number of identified and unidentified health problems, and are liable of visiting the doctor more often.
+Age – Older people have the number of identified and unidentified health problems and are liable to visit the doctor more often.
 Hence, premium rates are higher for them.

-Body Mass Index – Higher BMI often leads to health issues such as joint problems, heart disorders etc., which is why people with high BMI end up paying more premium.
+Body Mass Index – Higher BMI often leads to health issues such as joint problems, heart disorders, etc., which is why people with high BMI end up paying more premiums.

-Lifestyle – Smokers, alcoholics and tobacco addicts pay higher premiums or may even be rejected from being covered under a health insurance policy, since their chances of suffering from chronic ailments including cancer is higher.
+Lifestyle – Smokers, alcoholics, and tobacco addicts pay higher premiums or may even be rejected from being covered under a health insurance policy since their chances of suffering from chronic ailments including cancer are higher.

 No previous insurance – People with no previous coverage under any medical insurance, may have to pay higher premiums under the assumption that they will make frequent trips to doctors and hospitals.